Aussieforks/aussieforks-modpack/README.md

 * [Upstream git repository](https://git.bananach.space/advtrains.git/)
 * [Bug tracker](https://bugs.linux-forks.de/advtrains/)
 * [Wiki](https://advtrains.de/wiki/)
-* See advtrains
+* See advtrains/README.md for more info
-* Authored by orwell96 with contributions by others, see
+* Authored by orwell96 with contributions by others, see advtrains/README.md for authorsip
+* Licence: AGPL-3.0-or-later
+* Media-Licence: CC-BY-SA-3.0

 ### advtrains\_freight\_train
 A set of rollingstock for advtrains.
 Adds a reclaimable blue diesel engine with a top speed of 32 km/h, and freight wagons with models for gravel (ballast) wagons, lava wagons, train tracks and a wagon with a big log.

 * Mod author: mbb
 * LinuxForks maintainer: Smacker
+* See advtrains\_freight\_train/README.md for more information.
+* Licence: CC-BY-SA-3.0

 ### advtrains\_livery\_tools
 User-friendly tools for applying liveries (paint schemes etc.) to AdvTrains